 When to shoot the Milky Way

 Early in the Milky Way season the Milky Way core rises above the horizon just a couple of hours before sunrise.
-As the Spring and Summer progresses the core rises earlier until it is visible soon after sunset.
+As the Spring and Summer progress the core rises earlier until it is visible soon after sunset.
 Remember the darkest part of the night, usually about 1 1/2 hours after sundown or before sunrise, is the best time to shoot the Milky Way.
 A great aid to planning is an app such as PhotoPills which is available for both iPhone and Android.
 Other apps are also useful.

 The time is upon us.
 Get out and have some fun!!!